Skip to main content

 import "@chainlink/contracts/src/v0.8/shared/interfaces/AggregatorV3Interface.sol";

-We're using OpenZeppelin for the smart contract code, this includes ERC-20 implementation, ReentrancyGuard to prevent reetrancy, Pausable (i.e., stop contract activity), Ownable (access-control) and Chainlink's AggregatorV3Interface (to get price feeds for ETH/USD).
+We're using OpenZeppelin for the smart contract code, this includes ERC-20 implementation and ReentrancyGuard to prevent reentrancy attacks.
+We also import Chainlink's AggregatorV3Interface to get price feeds for ETH/USD.

 Contract Initialization + State Variables

-In our contract initialization, we set up the basic structure by inheriting from ERC20 and ReentrancyGuard.
-We declare our Chainlink price feed interface and define events that will help track minting and burning activities.
-The constructor initializes our token with the name "Simple USD" and symbol "sUSD", while also setting up our price feed connection.
+In our contract initialization (i.e., contract SimpleStablecoin), we set up the basic structure by inheriting from ERC20 and ReentrancyGuard.
+We declare our Chainlink price feed interface and define our core parameters for collateralization and liquidation thresholds.
+The Vault struct tracks each user's collateral and debt positions.

 contract SimpleStablecoin is ERC20, ReentrancyGuard {